ibm-cloud-docs/log-analysis/agent/detach_agent.md

 ```
 {: codeblock}

-You should not see any LogDNA pods.
+You should not see any logging pods.

 ### Detaching a logging agent version 1 from a standard Kubernetes cluster by using kubectl commands
 {: #detach_agent_kube_kubectl_v1}

-To stop your Kubernetes cluster from forwarding logs to your LogDNA instance, complete the following steps from the command line:
+To stop your Kubernetes cluster from forwarding logs to your logging instance, complete the following steps from the command line:

 1. Open a terminal.
 Then, [log in to the {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/login){: external}, and follow the prompts.